pdwrc/rc-light-controller/USER-GUIDE.md

 switched off.
 If set to "on", sleep mode will activate after the specified delay regardless of mode.

+#### Sleep pulse duration

+This setting controls the speed of the breathe animation.
+The time can be adjusted between 0.5s and 5.5s, in steps of 1s by clicking the primary button.
+In Smart mode, this can also be adjusted using the AVC control.
+Each time a change is made, the animation will restart to show the effect of the current setting.

+Note that this menu will preview the animation on all light channels, regardless of breathe brightness setting for each channel.

+#### Sleep gap duration

+This setting controls the gap between "breaths" of the sleep animation.
+The time can be adjusted between 0.5s and 5.5s, in steps of 1s by clicking the primary button.
+In Smart mode, this can also be adjusted using the AVC control.
+Each time a change is made, the animation will restart to show the effect of the current setting.

+#### Sleep minimum brightness

+This setting controls the brightness of the LEDs between breaths.
+This is set as a percentage of the maximum brightness, and can be set to 0%, 10%, 20%, 30%, 40% or 50%.

+#### Light channel menus

+A separate sub menu sets the brightnesses for each lighting channel.
+As you cycle through the top-level menu, the lights on the selected channel will switch on to indicate which lights will be configured.
+A long press will enter the sub menu for that channel.
+The first item on the sub menu is "Go up", then each subsequent item controls the brightness of that channel in each mode.

+As you cycle through the menu, the current brightness setting for each mode will be shown on the lights.
+A long press will enter the setting.
+The brightness can be adjusted by clicking the primary button to cycle through the available brightnesses.
+In Smart mode, the brightness can be adjusted using the AVC control.
+A long press will save the current brightness, and return to the sub menu for the channel.

+The available modes are described below:

+#### Mode 1 brightness

+This controls the brightness of the channel in mode 1.

+#### Mode 2 brightness

+This controls the brightness of the channel in mode 2.

+#### Brake brightness

+This controls the brightness of the channel when braking.
+If this is set to off, the lights will keep their current brightness when braking.

+#### Flash brightness

+This controls the brightness of the channel when "flash" is activated (i.e. the primary button is clicked when the car is moving).
+Note that the flash is only available in Smart mode.

+If this is set to off, the lights will keep their current brightness when flash is activated.

+#### Left turn brightness

+This controls the brightness of the channel when the left turn signals are activated.

+If set to off, the lights will keep their current brightness when turning.

+#### Right turn brightness

+This controls the brightness of the channel when the right turn signals are activated.

+If set to off, the lights will keep their current brightness when turning.

+#### Sleep brightness

+This controls the brightness of the channel when the sleep animation is activated.

+If set to off, the lights will be off when the sleep animation is activated.

 # Firmware updates

-To install new firmware, ensure that the controller is powered off, then hold down button 2 while connecting a USB cable to a computer.
+To install new firmware, ensure that the controller is powered off, then hold down button 2 while connecting the controller to a computer using a USB cable.
 The button can be released as soon as the cable is connected.
 The controller should appear as a USB disk called "RPI-RP2".
 Simply copy the provided `.uf2` file onto this drive.
-After a few seconds, the disk will disappear, and the controller will restart.
+After a few seconds, the disk will disappear, the controller will restart and the LED will start flashing to indicate that it is looking for a signal.
 You can then disconnect the USB cable.

+Note that this requires a micro USB cable with data wires.
+Many micro USB cables are intended only for charging devices, and do not have data wires.